-Marketing projects can quickly be divided into two lists — short term needs and long-term marketing campaign goals.
-Short term needs appear suddenly like updating business cards or changing hours of operation on a website.
+Marketing projects can quickly be divided into two lists — short-term needs and a long-term marketing campaign goal.
+Short-term needs appear suddenly like updating business cards or changing hours of operation on a website.
 Long-term goals are focused on capturing part of the market.

 Those are the marketing campaign goals that you should set to guide and track. your campaign.

 Example Marketing Campaign Goals